 One of the updates to the Quest 4D 3 GTX is the softer, more comfortable leather material around the ankle collar.

 This product is the most breathable of the midweight hikers.
-Its upper incorporates nylon mesh panels, which allow the GORE-TEX liner to breathe.
+The upper incorporates nylon mesh panels, which allow the GORE-TEX liner to breathe.
 Furthermore, the Ortholite insert is perforated up front, allowing air to circulate under the foot and through the toe box.
-Salomon footwear has a well-earned reputation for offering excellent water resistance while remaining breathable, and this model lives up to the expectations set by its trail runner cousins.
+Salomon footwear has a well-earned reputation for offering excellent water-resistance while remaining breathable, and this model lives up to the expectations set by its trail runner cousins.

-Hikers interested in extreme comfort and lightweight properties might be better served by the Salomon X Ultra Mid 3 GTX, Sky Kaha, or Speedgoat Mid.
-However, those seeking an aggressive midweight hiker will find the Quest sufficiently comfortable and highly supportive, even under the weight of heavy backpacks on rock-filled trails.
+Hikers interested in extreme comfort and lightweight properties might be better served by some of the midweight boots with a lower cuff.
+However, those seeking an aggressive midweight hiker will find this boot sufficiently comfortable and highly supportive, even under the weight of heavy backpacks on rock-filled trails.

 The Quest delivers nimble performance hopping from rock to rock.

 Torsional stability is also a high point of this product, which strikes a great balance of a flexible upper and a stiff, supportive outsole.
-The only midweight boot that provides a more rigid forefoot is the Scarpa Zodiac GTX, a light mountain boot disguised as a mid-weight hiker.
 How is it that a contender with this much support and stability can be so comfortable?
 Thank you, Salomon!

 The high collar on this boot relays a lot of support and stability to the user.

-This product also performed exceptionally well in mud and slushy snow, similar to the Sky Kaha.
+This product also performed exceptionally well in mud and slushy snow.
 We felt confident in its ability to keep us well-connected to the ground wandering around high in the mountains in the messy, early summer conditions with lots of seasonal snow still lingering.
 While this hiker stuck to wet rocks very thoroughly, it underperformed during our test on smooth, dry rock inclines like found on well-worn hiking trails in the Sierra Nevada mountains.
 Overall, it received a high score for all-around traction, which undoubtedly influenced our decision to award it our Editors' Choice.
 For the ultimate grip on rock, our Top Pick for Scrambling, the Scarpa Zodiac GTX has you covered.

 The Quest 4D has great traction on its own but also was one of our favorite shoes to pair with snowshoes, as they are a capable winter hiking boot as well.